magently/magento-sign2pay/authature/sdks/ios/index.md

 ##Token storage
 The AuthatureClient can be configured to automatically store a token per requested scope (disabled by default).
 If you turn on this feature, the AuthatureClient will use this token to send user params into the Authature flow if a new token is requested.
-This way, your users don't have to re-enter their details (e-mail) when going through the flow.
+This way, your users don't have to re-enter their details when going through the flow.

 Turn it on like this: